dagulv/screener/README.md

 # Stock screener

-**Brief description:** A system that fetches financial information from the stock market and presenting the data concisely.
+A system that fetches financial information from the stock market and presenting the data concisely.

 ---